-If you have read or heard something not covered here, you can submit a question to the Cancer Council's iHeard website (www.iheard.com.au) and they will respond with an evidence-based answer.
+If you have read or heard something not covered here, you can submit a question to Cancer Council's iHeard website (iheard.com.au) and you will receive an evidence-based answer.

 If you are still concerned, you may like to talk to your doctor or an accredited practising dietitian.